techx/faqbot/README.md

 ### Contributing

-Try to follow PEP8 for everything oustide of `legacy/`.
+Try to use [black](https://github.com/ambv/black) and follow that style for everything oustide of `legacy/`.
 Contribute by opening pull requests and report bugs by creating issues.
 Email parsing in general is nasty so opening bugs for parsing errors will be really helpful.

 ## Security